Vintage Wings of Canada

+The facility is located in a 23000 sqft hangar that was designed to resemble a wartime military hangar.

 Vintage Wings is a flying museum, which displays its aircraft in the air and on the ground at many airshows and other events such as Royal Military College of Canada graduation parades, Battle of Britain Sunday parades and many other air shows in Canada and the USA.

 Mission

 The organization states its mission as:

 History

 Vintage Wings was created by former Cognos CEO and founder Michael Potter, following his retirement from the company.
 After retiring Potter developed an interest in collecting "exotic vintage aircraft", starting in 2000.
 As the collection grew Potter decided to form a foundation to acquire, manage, maintain and fly the aircraft.
-Potter recruited a cadre of professional pilots, including a number from the National Research Council Flight Test Laboratory, to assist in managing, displaying and flying the aircraft.
+Potter recruited a cadre of professional pilots, including a number from the Canadian Harvard Aircraft Association and the National Research Council Flight Test Laboratory, to assist in managing, displaying and flying the aircraft.

+In November 2024, Potter announced that he was selling his personal collection of aircraft.
+However, Vintage Wings, which is a separate organization, would continue operating.

 Aircraft

 Vintage Wings owns and operates many classic aircraft, most notably various Allied World War II era aircraft.

 The aircraft owned by Vintage Wings are: